sirhopcount/tayu/README.md

 Description
 -----------

-A webservice to integrate PuppetDB with Rundeck
+A web service to integrate PuppetDB with Rundeck.

 Requirements
 ------------